Search

 But once you’ve learned the technique, it really is like tying your shoes.

-The main difference is that we had parents to help us learn how to deal with how to navigate those shoelaces.
+The main difference is that when learning simple tasks as youngsters, we had parents to help us learn how to deal with how to navigate those shoelaces.

 But as we grow, we’re more and more on our own when it comes to learning something new.

 That’s perfect for the Memory Palace technique, however.
-It is a technique that works best when used in private study.
+It is a technique that works best when learned, developed and used in private study.

-Yet, you’re never alone thanks to using proper, mnemonic images.
+Yet, you’re never truly on your own when you’re using proper, mnemonic images.
 You’ll always have cool friends, family and cultural references to hang out with in your Memory Palaces.

 So dive in, enjoy and if you need more help, sign up now for my FREE Memory Improvement Kit.